 1. What are admission requirements, and why are they important?
 2. Admission requirements or admission procedures?
 3. What should admission requirements include?
 4. Setting your program's admission requirements 5.
-In-house testing, equivalents and pPrior learning recognition 6.
+Prior learning recognition 6.
 Subjective and/or non-quantifiable admission requirements 7.
 Other requirements to participate in work experience or employment 8.
 Common problems with admission requirements